xericho/swatcher/README.md

 #### Using with Google Chrome

-Swatcher has been tested with Google Chrome 66.0.3359 and Chromium 57.0.2987.
+Swatcher has been tested with Google Chrome 99.0.4844.51.
 To use Selenium with Google Chrome, you will also need ChromeDriver, the WebDriver for Chrome can be downloaded at:

 http://chromedriver.chromium.org/downloads